Anne de Montmorency, 1st Duke of Montmorency: Disaster at Saint-Quentin

 The king was increasingly conscious that the next Imperial thrust might come from the north, and this was only furthered by the new state of war with England.
 To this end, he replaced Navarre (formerely the duc de Vendôme prior to the death of the old king in 1555) as commander of the northern frontier army with Montmorency in May 1557.

-While the duc de Guise was fighting in Italy, a Spanish army led by the duca di Savoia (duke of Savoia), first cousin of Henri invaded France from the Spanish Netherlands.
-They first made a feint towards the east, suggesting they were to attack Marienburg before pivoting towards Saint-Quentin in Picardie.
+While the duc de Guise was fighting in Italy, a Spanish army led by the duke of Savoy, first cousin of Henri invaded France from the Spanish Netherlands.
+They first made a feint towards the east, suggesting they were to attack Marienburg before pivoting towards Saint-Quentin in Picardy.
 The town was initially poorly defended, but the small garrison happened to be reinforced by a passing company of the dauphins lances.
 This provided time for Montmorency to dispatch Coligny with 300 men-at-arms and two infantry companies to reinforce the town.
 They were able to slip in before the siege lines were sealed.
 Montmorency was charged with leading an army to relieve the town, the king having informed his favourite that he was angry better provisions had not been made for its defence.
 With several attempts failed at introducing troops into the besieged town, Montmorency prepared to withdraw, his army outnumbered considerably, however his order came late, and by then the besieging army was able to bring him to battle before he could reach the woods.
-Therefore on 10 August he was handed a crushing defeat by the duca in front of Saint-Quentin.
+Therefore on 10 August he was handed a crushing defeat by the duke in front of Saint-Quentin.
 His army attempted to extract itself to the east of the city, but upon entering a plateau with his cavalry routed, the infantry was bombarded relentlessly for four hours.
 Only some small portions of the army under Condé and Nevers were able to withdraw to La Fère.
 During the combat 6000 Frenchmen were killed, and around 600 French nobles were taken prisoner, including, the duc de Montpensier, Marshal Saint-André, Montmorency himself and his fourth son the sieur de Montbéron.
 It was the first total defeat for the French army since Pavia.
 While there were fewer French casualties than at Pavia, the battle was at a far more dangerous location for France.